twonoise/rfclipper/README.md

 The more **frequency "space"** for harmonics (this is Fs/2 minus baseband audio BW), the more precise result (so, less audio BW, better result).
 Less overdrive/dynamic is also directly related to precision.

-It can be noted that using soft limiter, instead of our hard one, not helps, but just eats CPU; but still need more tests. *TODO*
+It can be noted that using some soft limiter function, instead of our hard one, not helps, but just eats CPU; but still need more tests. *TODO*

 Here is not classic SSB processing used, but simpler substitution like on https://i.sstatic.net/65PtJ99B.png , it's mostly re-create of 2nd Nyquist alias.
 The difference is exactly zero gap between lower and upper sidebands at **RF**, it can lead to reduce of some very low frequencies, because one SSB should be filtered out with very sharp, but still not ideal band pass filter.